Lorie Line

-Lorie Line (born 1958) is a classically trained pianist, composer, and performer from Reno, Nevada.
+Lorie Line (born 1958) is a classically trained pianist and arranger/composer from Minneapolis, Minnesota.

 Life and career

-Line grew up in Reno, Nevada and has played the piano since she was five years old.
+Line grew up in Reno, Nevada, and has played the piano since she was five years old.
 As a young musician, she won several state piano competitions annually.
 Line obtained a B.A. in Music, Piano Performance from the University of Nevada in Reno.
 She married Tim Line in 1986 before moving to Minnesota to accept a job as a pianist for Dayton's department stores.
-Line's musical career began to pick up speed as many Midwestern fans began to notice her talented piano skills while they shopped in these department stores.

-Line has become one of the most published arrangers and composers in the last thirty years.
-Since 1989, she has written and arranged music, published over 50 books of sheet music, recorded 50 CDs, and released 44 albums on her own independent label.
-She has sold over 6 million albums and continues to tour and perform about 60 to 80 concerts per year.
-Thousands of people listen to her Pandora Lorie Line radio station and her music "spins" nearly 2 million times every week.
-In addition to her general concerts, Line has performed for congressmen, governors, and two presidents.
+Since 1989, she has written and arranged over 700 songs, published over 50 books of sheet music, recorded 60 CDs, released on her own independent label.
+She has sold over 6 million albums and continues to tour and perform about 50 concerts per year.
 She has produced three television specials for PBS and won the Ernst & Young Entrepreneur of the Year Award in 2002 in the entertainment category.
-Her story and home have been featured in hundreds of news articles and national magazines and her private costumes have been showcased in museums.
-In 2015, Line was inducted in the Minnesota Hall of Fame, joining ranks with artists such as Judy Garland, Bob Dylan, and Prince.
+In 2015, Line was inducted into the Minnesota Hall of Fame.

-Line and her husband live on Lake Minnetonka in Minnesota where they have become active gardeners.
-Line herself is a member of the Wayzata Garden Club.
-They have two adult children and have raised hundreds of thousands of dollars for charities.

-Partial Discography

-A selection of Line's albums and music books, produced by her independent label Lorie Line Music, Inc. includes: